-Wanhao proposes to use small rubber pads as legs, which are installed under the case, while they are not fixed in any way and with any movement of the printer, they inevitably slide out and fall off.
-For the structural features of the printer body and assembly features – another plus in the Anycubic piggy bank.
+For Wanhao, you’ll have to use small rubber pads as legs.
+These pads are installed under the case and are not fixed in any way.
+With any movement of the printer, the pads slide out and fall off.

 There are also two shafts for each printer.
-The Anycubic table moves on three long LM8LUU bearings, the Wanhao table on 4 short LM8UU bearings.
+The Anycubic printbed moves on three long LM8LUU bearings, while the Wanhao printbed moves on 4 short LM8UU bearings.

-Which of these is better is a moot point.
-4 bearings should give better stability, on the other hand, 3 bearings are easier to achieve alignment with the shafts.
+Which of these is better is subjective.
+4 bearings provide better stability.
+On the other hand, 3 bearings are easier to achieve alignment with the shafts.

-The frame of the table at Wanhao is made of a metal plate with a thickness of 1.25mm, its strength at the sight leaves much to be desired.
+The frame of the Wanhao printbed is made of a metal plate with a thickness of 1.25mm.
+Its strength leaves much to be desired.

-On the table itself is a printed surface similar to Buildtak.
-Not bad, PLA sticks to it well, for PETG and ABS we already had to use additional means to improve adhesion.
+On the printbed is a printed surface similar to Buildtak.
+PLA filament sticks to the surface well.
+However, for PETG and ABS, we had to use glue to improve adhesion.

-At Anycubic, the frame is made from a single piece of 3.6mm aluminum.
-Very strong, not a single hint of possible bending.
+On the Anycubic i3 Mega, the frame is made from a single piece of 3.6mm aluminum.
+You already know that the frame is strong just by its thickness.
+There is no hint of possible bending.

-On the table is the Anycubic Ultrabase glass.
-This is a very high quality surface, and many companies try to copy it with varying success.
-But the original ultrabase really has excellent adhesion.
+On the printbed is the Anycubic Ultrabase glass.
+This is a very high quality surface that some companies have tried to copy with varying success.
+The Ultrabase glass has excellent adhesion.
 Additional glue may only be needed for ABS printing.
-The entire Anycubic table is heavier, but oddly enough, the motors and belts can handle this weight without any problems, even when printing at high accelerations.

 Both printers have two motors, two shafts, and two screw guides on the Z axis.
 The guides are not synchronized with each other.

-But at the same time, Anycubic has a separate limit switch for each motor.
-The solution is controversial, but with it, the printer can at least align the axle itself at every parking.
-At Wanhao, you need to follow the horizontal Z axis yourself.
-If, during printing or through carelessness, one motor scrolls and the other does not, the axis will skew, the printer will never know about it and will print parts with distorted geometry.
+With Wanhao i3 Plus, you need to follow the horizontal Z axis yourself.
+If, during printing or through carelessness, one motor scrolls and the other does not, the axis will skew.
+The printer will not recognize this and will print parts with distorted geometry.